 Blocked Fuel Lines

 FIX: To clear the line, remove the fuel line and blow air through the line using a can of compressed air.
 Reinstall the line.
-Fuel line can easily be replaced with new fuel line which can be purchased on Amazon or your local hardware store.
+The fuel line can easily be replaced with a new fuel line which can be purchased online or at your local hardware store.

 Bad Gas Cap